 History & Heritage

-Do you know the civil engineering past?
-Sessions are designed to cover significant civil engineering achievements within the region of the host city or of national importance having appeal for all attendees.
+This topic will cover significant civil engineering achievements within the region of the host city or of National importance to add appeal for all attendees

 ASCE Convention Advisory Council Members